Writing & Publicity

 This guest post drew over 100,000 readers in the first 72 hours alone.
 It remains a highly-regarded, enormous resource for full-time budget travel.

-(Note: A few years later, I produced a similar, more condensed article for Wise Bread with more resources and updated figures here):
+(Note: A few years later in 2012, I produced a similar, more condensed article for Wise Bread with more resources and updated figures here):

 How to Travel Full-Time for $17,000 a Year (or Less!)